 Friction

 Friction is a force that occurs when two surfaces come into contact and slide or try to slide against each other.
 It acts opposite to the direction of motion or the applied force, effectively resisting the movement.
 The amount of friction depends on factors such as the roughness of the surfaces and the force pressing them together.
 Friction is crucial in everyday life as it affects the movement of objects and provides essential traction for various activities.
 For instance, when walking, friction between the shoes and the ground allows us to maintain stability and prevent slipping.
 In driving, the friction between the tires and the road enables proper control and maneuverability.
-Moreover, friction can also have negative effects, such as when it causes wear and tear on mechanical parts.
+Friction can also have negative effects, such as when it causes wear and tear on mechanical parts.

 Examples